timruffles/values/README.md

 		// optional additional constructor
 	});

-It offers three ways to use value objects.
+It offers two ways to use value objects.
 The first is simple - setting field values and then applying read only accessors.
 The second defines a simple constructor.
-The third creates a periodValue object that can apply fields to a prototype and validate arguments.

-The first and third give you a way of maintaining nice names in debugging tools - the third is better suited when you're creating lots of the objects as we're changing the prototype once rather than adding fields in the constructor.
+The second way allows you to maintain nice names in debugging tools.

 To create a new version of a value object based on an old one, use the `revised` method - which creates a new object based on the old one.